Arhavi: Arhavi Culture & Arts Festival

 The Arhavi Kültür ve Sanat Festivali is an annual festival which first took place in Arhavi in 1973.
 The festival which runs for three days is usually held in August.
 During the festival, popular musicians from all over Turkey perform daily.
 A regular guest singer is the very famous Arhavi native Cengiz Kurtoğlu.
 Along with the many singers who perform, the local folk dance "Horon" is performed by professional dancers and local school children.

 Well-known citizens

 Arhavili Ismail

 "Arhavili Ismail" is a poem about the Turkish War of Independence by Nazim Hikmet, it has been recorded by Zulfu Livaneli, music star born into an Artvin family, and by local musician Volkan Konak.
-One of the most famous people from Arhavi is Efkan Şeşen, he is also a singer.